Rajat-Karahe/CalendarScheduleMgmtAPI/README.md

 ```

->4.LOGOUT
+>4.LOGOUT:

 https://schedulemgmt.herokuapp.com/api/users/logout :- To logout

 >5.
-DETAILED VIEW OF AN EVENT
+DETAILED VIEW OF AN EVENT:

 https://schedulemgmt.herokuapp.com/api/event/<id>/ :- In order to access detailed view of any of your Events send a GET request to this url by putting id of your event just after event (A user will only be able to access events created by him/her, for other's events you will get "detail not found exception")